gbvbahia01/GoRocket/README.md

 Licença/Licence:
 Este jogo é livre pra você baixar modificar e publicar onde quiser.
-Solicito apenas que ao realizar qualquer melhoria no código você realize um pull request para que possamos aproveitar também suas melorias.
+Solicito apenas que ao realizar qualquer melhoria no código você faça um pull request para que possamos aproveitar suas melhorias.
 This is a free game, you can get, modify e publish where you want.
 I appreciate a pull request with for any code modifications you made.

 Perguntas/Questions:
 brazilian-cocos2dx@googlegroups.com